 "Your perceived hotness when wearing the sunglasses goes up a percent for every inch of your face covered by the sunglasses."

-This is why everyone on Love Island wears sunnies with lenses the size of minor planets, and it's also why you want to fuck everyone in the summer.
-This, of course, is to do with the mystery they foster: not knowing what's behind those lenses allows us to project exactly what we want onto the spaces they cover.
+This is why everyone on Love Island wears sunglasses with lenses the size of minor planets, and it's also why you want to fuck everyone in the summer.
+This, of course, has to do with the mystery they foster: not knowing what's behind those lenses allows us to project exactly what we want onto the spaces they cover.
 You know this; I know it, too.
-So why did I buy the tiny sunglasses, which just let my whole normal face hang out?
+So why did I buy the tiny sunglasses that just let my whole normal face hang out?

-Our fashionable friends at i-D reckon that the tiny sunglasses trend is all about being WHIMSICAL and FREE and NOT GIVING A FUCK and NOT USING SUNGLASSES TO HIDE YOUR EYEBAGS BECAUSE YOU LOVE AND EMBRACE YOUR EYEBAGS, and I think that is probably true, because it feels very in keeping with a Current Fashion Moment which feels defined by empowerment and "empowerment".
+Our fashionable friends at i-D think that the tiny sunglasses trend is all about being WHIMSICAL and FREE and NOT GIVING A FUCK and NOT USING SUNGLASSES TO HIDE YOUR EYEBAGS BECAUSE YOU LOVE AND EMBRACE YOUR EYEBAGS, and I think that is probably true because it feels very in keeping with a current fashion moment that feels defined by "empowerment."
 This, however, is probably not why I tagged a pair onto the end of an ASOS binge.
 Ostensibly, I bought them because I was influenced, by Kylie Jenner and by Bella Hadid and by all of the other tiny sunglasses wearers who are beautiful and glamorous.
 Do you want to know something else the tiny sunglasses wearers have in common?
 They are younger than me.

 I'm not saying I bought the tiny sunglasses because I'm scared of dying, but I'm also not not saying that.
-There’s something about fashion – and particularly about micro-trends like this one, which flower and die by the hand of social media – which feels inextricably linked to youth and the retention of it.
-It’s not difficult to see why this is: high fashion fetishises youth, and, for the most part, micro trends – which often manifest on the market as cheap and easily accessible – are aimed at young consumers who are plugged into popular culture.
-Nobody could blame me for wanting the tiny sunglasses, because the gorgeous, young people who I digitally surround myself with exposed me to them constantly.
+There’s something about fashion—and particularly about micro-trends like this one, that flower and die by the hand of social media—which feels inextricably linked to youth and the retention of it.
+It’s not difficult to see why this is: High fashion fetishizes youth, and, for the most part, micro trends—which often manifest on the market as cheap and easily accessible—are aimed at young consumers who are plugged into popular culture.
+Nobody could blame me for wanting the tiny sunglasses because the gorgeous, young people who I digitally surround myself with exposed me to them constantly.

 But when I took them out of the packaging and looked at myself in the mirror in the cold light of day, the spell was broken.
-I didn't look like a Depop model; I just looked like a massive insect.
-I realised that while tiny sunglasses and the illusion of youth are nice, it is also considered quite good to be able to get sunglasses off your head once you've put them on?
+I didn't look like a Depop model; I just looked like a human-sized insect.
+I realized that while tiny sunglasses and the illusion of youth are nice, it is also considered quite good to be able to get sunglasses off your head once you've put them on?
 And to be able to see out of them?
-In this moment of caring about functionality, I realised there was no elixir of youth – not even tiny sunglasses – that would save me.
-I realised that even if there were, to partake in it would not be worth spending an entire summer looking like I'm at a Halloween party, telling everyone I've come as "The Matrix", having dumped the long black coat I fashioned out of bin-bags one hour before.
+In this moment of caring about functionality, I realized there was no elixir of youth—not even tiny sunglasses—that would save me.
+I realized that even if there were, to partake in it would not be worth spending an entire summer looking like I'm at a Halloween party, telling everyone I've come as "The Matrix," having dumped the long black coat I fashioned out of garbage bags one hour before.